Get a property report and suburb profile for any property in Hunters Hill

 Hunters Hill demographics

 Hunters Hill, located in Sydney's Lower North Shore, is a picturesque suburb known for its historic charm and affluent lifestyle.
-With a population of 9,014, it offers a serene environment that appeals to families and retirees alike.
-The median age of 46 suggests a mature community, with many residents enjoying the suburb's tranquil setting and proximity to the city.
-The high median household income of $3,413 per week reflects the area's affluence, making it one of Sydney's more prestigious locales.
+With a population of 9,014, it offers a serene environment with a strong sense of community.
+The median age of 46 suggests a mature population, with many families and long-term residents enjoying the suburb's tranquil setting and proximity to the city.

 Hunters Hill infrastructure, key developments and investment opportunities